moondance-labs/tanssi/solo-chains/docs/bridge/etbereum-to-solo-chain.md

 ## Altair Sync protocol

 ### Preliminaries
-- Ethereum epochs consis of 32 slots, where each slot is 12s
+- Ethereum epochs consist of 32 slots, where each slot is 12s
 - Ethereum distributes all validators in attestation 32 attestation committees (one per slot)
 - At the beginning of each epoch, each validator is assigned a slot
 - Ethereum pseudo-randomly selects, among all validators, a block producer for a slot n